Adamant-im/adamant-explorer/README.md

 The default `config.js` file contains all of the configuration settings for Lisk Explorer.
 These options can be modified according to comments included in configuration file.

-## Managing Adamant Explorer
+## Managing ADAMANT Explorer

-To test that Adamant Explorer is configured correctly, run the following command:
+To test that ADAMANT Explorer is configured correctly, run the following command:

 `node app.js`